bkorkut/ft_irc/server/notes.md

-Add limit check to JOIN
+✅ Add limit check to JOIN
-Add mode +i check to JOIN
+✅ Add mode +i check to JOIN
-Show the existing TOPIC for a new user in channel Check if errors are handled server bind
+✅ Show the existing TOPIC for a new user in channel
+✅ Check if errors are handled server bind
+✅ Fix auto # assumption for CHANNELS

-TOUPPER (komutlar küçük yazınca gitmiyor) PRIVMSG???? fix/add IP in RPL_WELCOME
+✅ TOUPPER (komutlar küçük yazınca gitmiyor) (PRIVMSG bir standart hexchat komutu değilmiş) fix/add IP in RPL_WELCOME
-PART needs to send feedback to hexchat/client about user leaving to other users fix NICK's reply by adding a :prefix check if a "hostname" REPLY is necessarry or nick is sufficient in irc make function sendMsgToAll()
+PART needs to send feedback to hexchat/client about user leaving to other users ✅ fix NICK's reply by adding a :prefix check if a "hostname" REPLY is necessarry or nick is sufficient in irc make function sendMsgToAll()
 ✅ fix netcat ctrl^C (check for POLLHUP) add server.removeUser()

-kanal vb durumlarda ilk girerken /join komutunun başında #olmasa bile otomatik olarak ekleyip giriyoruz bunun yerine #koyma zorunluluğu olsun ki örneğin ##ahmet gibi bir kanal oluşturulmak istendiğinde yani kanalın adı "#ahmet" olduğu durumda yanlışlıkla "ahmet" olarak algılanmasın.

-join için +k flagi ve kanal şifresi kontrol edilmesi gerekiyor.
-+l flagi ile kullanıcı sınırladıktan sonra kanala giremiyor ama sınır değiştirilince server bugda kalıyor.
+✅ Add QUIT

+Check password if +k flag is set in JOIN
+Fix issue where changing channel limit (mode +l) jams server and does not enable users join Check if setting +l 2 in a channel that has 3 users causes issues